broadcastutilities/BUAS/README.md

 docker-compose up -d
 ```

 This will start the Icecast2 server in detached mode.
-You can access the Icecast2 admin interface by navigating to `http://localhost:8000/admin` in your web browser.
+You can access the Icecast2 admin interface by navigating to `http://127.0.0.1:8000/admin` or your public ip in your web browser.

 ## Configuration